Envirometrix/PredictiveSoilMapping/main.md

-Recent developments in the use of new, rapid and accurate pharmaceutical grade analytical devices have reduced the costs of typical laboratory analyses dramatically, while, at the same time, significantly improving on reproducibility and accuracy.
+Recent developments in the use of new, rapid and accurate pharmaceutical grade analytical devices have reduced the costs of typical laboratory analyses dramatically, while, at the same time, significantly improving on reproducibility and accuracy (@ShepherdJNIS2007).
 A modern soil laboratory now entails making use of mid and near infrared spectrophotometers, X-ray diffraction and X-Ray diffusion and laser based particle size analysis.
-Using these new instruments, it has been demonstrated that total costs for running a complete set of common soil analyses on a full soil profile can be reduced from a current cost of US\$ 2,000 to as little as US\$ 2-10 per profile (Need to cite something from Keith Shepherd here).
+Using these new instruments, it has been demonstrated that total costs for running a complete set of common soil analyses on a full soil profile can be reduced from a current cost of US\$ 2,000 to as little as US\$ 2-10 per profile (@ShepherdJNIS2007).
-This reduction in cost, along with the associated increase in reproducibility is a game changer.
+This reduction in cost, along with the associated improvement in reproducibility is a game changer.
 It makes it, once again, feasible and affordable to consider taking new field soil samples and analyzing them in the laboratory.